 I chose not to buy insurance for my laptop, since I don’t have a history of dropping my devices (minus one phone that shattered) or causing large amounts of damage to my devices.
 When it isn’t in use, my laptop lives in its heavily padded case and I never leave it unattended.
 However, insurance might make sense if the user has a history of dropping devices or is likely to damage a computer.
 If a credit card is used to purchase it, check to see if there is automatic purchase protection or a similar feature.

-Having a laptop has been extremely helpful for me, especially in college, since so many of my classes rely on the use of technology.
+Having a laptop for low vision has been extremely helpful for me, especially in college, since so many of my classes rely on the use of technology.
 If you have any more questions, leave them in the comments below!